Inclusive Thermodynamics of Computational Machines: Inclusive thermodynamics of DFAs

-Recall that here we are interested in formulating a lower bound on the amount of dissipated work incurred during the reinitialization of computational machines.
-Such reinitizaliation involves a set of physically decoupled processes.
+In general, reinitizaliation of a physical computer involves a set of physically decoupled processes.
 The first of these processes reinitializes the accessible degrees of freedom of the SOI.
 The other processes reinitialize the separate baths.
 (Since we are for now focusing on the case of one bath, we will have a total of two processes.)

 We do not make any assumptions for how the engineer reinitializes the accessible degrees of freedom.
 Because they can control these degrees of freedom, it's even conceivable that they could use the optimal thermodynamic protocol, involving a conventional, infinite external heat reservoir with $k_{B}T = 1$ to perform this reinitialization.
 Therefore we can only lower-bound the amount of work they need to expend in that reinitialization, by the amount that would be needed under that optimal thermodynamic protocol.
 Since we assume a uniform Hamiltonian over the states of the SOI, this minimal amount of work is given by the generalized Landauer bound \cite{ Esposito2010ThreeDF, DavidWolpertSTComputation}, as the change in the expected Shannon entropy of the SOI variables between the beginning and end of the reinitialization of the SOI: